briatte/awesome-network-analysis/README.md

 ## Varia

-> Resources that does not fit in other categories.
+> Resources that do not fit in other categories.

 1. [Centrality Measures as a Signature of Roles in Rousseau’s _Les Confessions_](http://yro.ch/centrality-measures-signature-roles-rousseaus-les-confessions/) - Analysis of a real-world character network.
 -   [Cheat Sheet: Social Network Analysis for Humanists](https://cvcedhlab.hypotheses.org/106).